yogeshshivramjadhav/MQTT/README.md

 # MQTT

-# go to wiki for step by step procedure
+# Go to wiki for step by step procedure
 ### MQTT is a simple messaging protocol, designed for constrained devices with low-bandwidth.
 ### In MQTT there are a few basic concepts that you need to understand: